 Normally the two independent assessors who conducted your Transfer of Status Examination will also assess your Confirmation of Status application.
-This assessment will include a 15 to 30 minute interview with the Assessors, normally to be held during the third full term of your third year (and no later than 30th September of your third year, or the final day of your third year if you did not commence your research degree during a Michaelmas term).
+This assessment will include a 15 to 30 minute interview with the Assessors, normally to be held during the third term of your third year and normally by the tenth week of that term (and no later than 30th September of your third year, or the final day of your third year if you did not commence your research degree during a Michaelmas term).
 Please see Section 12.2 for information on who is responsible for arranging the date for this interview.